 The great thing is that you can complete a pyramid workout anywhere.
 From the road to trails to the track to a treadmill, pyramid workouts can work everywhere.
+You can even work them into cross training.
+Pyramids are a common way to structure cycling, swimming, and many other workouts as well.
 That being said, they are better on smoother surfaces where you can focus on speed.

 A track is probably one of the most ideal places to do a pyramid workout because you’ll easily know when you need to level up to your next interval and won’t need a GPS watch.
 However, if you want to run on another surface, just make sure that you have a GPS watch to figure out the intervals.